dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

     Make sure to replace `SNOWFLAKE.CORTEX_USER`, `DEPLOYMENT_USER`, and `SL_USER` with the appropriate strings for your environment.

 ## Configure dbt Cloud
-Collect three pieces of information from dbt Cloud to set up the application.
+Collect the following pieces of information from dbt Cloud to set up the application.

 1. From the gear menu in dbt Cloud, select **Account settings**.
 In the left sidebar, select **API tokens > Service tokens**.
 Create a service token with access to all the projects you want to access in the dbt Snowflake Native App.
 Grant these permission sets:
     - **Manage marketplace apps**